jessicaribeiroalves/devmarket/README.md

 The fundamental aspect of Postgresql are tables, which in turn are a collection of rows.
 Each row has the same set of named columns, and each column is of a specific type.
 Each row also has an unique permanent object identifier.

 **Describe the architecture of your App.**
  - We are using Ruby on Rails as our web application framework.
-It is an open source software.
-Ruby on Rails is a server side language.
+It is an open-source software.
+Ruby on Rails is a server-side language.

 *Benefits of Rails*
-1. It has many ready made modules and it hence efficient.
+1. It has many ready-made modules and it hence efficient.
 2. As it’s open source, it’s cost effective
-3. It’s scaleable
+3. It’s scalable

  - For client-side code, we are using HTML and CSS
  - Rails as an in-built web server, Puma and we are hosting our application on Heroku.